riversafe33/rs_tabac/README.md

 Multi-Substance Smoking Script

+About
-This script allows players to smoke a variety of substances in RedM, including cigarettes, cigars, joints, pipe tobacco, and opium with pipe, as well as consume psychedelic mushrooms.
+This script allows players to smoke a variety of substances in RedM,
+Including:
+Cigar, Cigarette, Cigar Pack, Cigarette Pack, Joint, Joint Pack, Pipe, Pipe Tobacco, Opium Pipe, Opium, Hallucinogenic Mushrooms, Peace Pipe, Peace Pipe Tobacco, Lighter, Matches and Chewing tobacco.
 Each type features unique animations, visual effects, and informative messages.
 All smoking actions require a lighter to use, adding realism and immersion.
 The system also supports packs with multiple doses, displaying remaining quantities as players consume them.